gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 - No priority.

-You would not have time for a blocking issue cause you spent your time on a non-blocking.
+You would not have time for a blocking issue cause you've spent your time on a non-blocking.

 - No scope.